Welcome to Perkins!

 Theological education at Perkins is based in Dallas, so we live in a gateway to the global community.
-Perkins faculty also teach in our Houston/Galveston extension program, with classes at St. Luke's United Methodist Church in Houston and at Moody Memorial United Methodist Church in Galveston.
+Perkins faculty also teach in our Houston/Galveston extension program, with classes at three Medical Center venues (St. Paul’s United Methodist Church, Houston Methodist Hospital, and St. John’s Downtown United Methodist Church) and at Moody Memorial United Methodist Church in Galveston.

 Those who study and learn at Perkins benefit from a theological library that is without peer.
 Bridwell Library offers outstanding resources built out of a visionary collection policy and housed in a remarkable facility uniquely designed for learning and scholarship.